tplatt37/aws-todo-app/DEMO.md

 Go to the app and update an item to any status - you should get an email!

 # SQS & Lambda

+## SQS Queue

+1. Create a Standard Queue:
+    name: TodoItems-dev

+Make a note of the Queue URL - you will need that to configure the Lambda function.

+## Create a Lambda function

+1. Use the Python code
+2. Execution Role will require:
+    * AmazonDynamoDBFullAccess
+    * AmazonSNSFullAccess
+    * AmazonSQSFullAccess
+    * AmazonS3FullAccess
+3. Add a "Trigger" to invoke the Lambda based on SQS messages arriving in the queue.
+4. Set Environment Variables for the SNS Topic, Bucket Name , and DynamoDB Table Name
+5. Try testing the Lambda by dropping any message into the queue

+## Activate Feature Flag (SSM Parameter Store)

+1. Create an SSM Parameter Store setting as:
+   name: /todoapp/dev/useQueueForExports
+   with a value of "true"

+Try submitting an Export Request from the web app, and you should receive an email notification OR look at the Lambda Log output

 # Cleanup